Hoosat-Oy/hoosat-template/README.md

 # Hoosat React + Express + Typescript Template

-This is a template for building a full-stack server side rendered web application using React, Express, and TypeScript.
-It includes support for ES modules using Webpack and Babel, and unit testing with Jest.
+This is a template for building a full-stack server side rendered web application using React andTypeScript.
+It includes support for ES modules using Webpack and unit testing with Jest.

 ## Technologies Used